ferraric/Computational-Intelligence-Lab-2020/README.md

 #### Google Natural Language API

 Note that one needs a Google cloud account and credits to use this service.
 Make sure you set the variable GOOGLE_APPLICATION_CREDENTIALS to point to the json file containing your account credentials.
+Also as a disclaimer we want to note that the Google Natural Language API is a service that costs money.
+One usually has a certain amount of free calls to the API (which we used).
+But we want to remind you to first check out what your API call limitations are in order to prevent a big bill at the end of the month.
 ```export GOOGLE_APPLICATION_CREDENTIALS=path-to-your-account-credentials.json```
 ```python baselines/google_nlp_api.py -c configs/google_nlp_api.json```